-- 1. Go to Deployment > Configuration deployment or click on the button in the upper banner of the interface.
+- Go to Deployment > Configuration deployment or click on the button in the upper banner of the interface.
 This button turns orange when changes have been made to the configuration. - 2.
 In the Firewalls selection tab, select firewalls. - 3.
 Enter a comment at the bottom of the panel if needed.
-This comment will be displayed in the deployment history. - Click on Deploy configuration next to the comment field.
+This comment will be displayed in the deployment history. - 4.
+Click on Deploy configuration next to the comment field.
 The Deployment tab automatically opens.
-A status bar indicates the progress and the result of the deployment for each firewall. - When a deployment is in progress or an SNS CLI script is running, you cannot launch another deployment but you can prepare another deployment in the Firewalls selection tab. - 5.
-During or after the deployment, you can click on the status bar of a firewall to display a summary of the deployment on this firewall.
-For more information regarding the deployment, use the command cloqs in the command line interface. - 6.
+A status bar indicates the progress and the result of the deployment for each firewall.
+When a deployment is in progress or an SNS CL accept is propriate your connect lower

+When a deployment is in progress or an SNS CLI script is running, you cannot launch another deployment but you can prepare another deployment in the Firewalls selection tab.

+- During or after the deployment, you can click on the status bar of a firewall to display a summary of the deployment on this firewall.
+For more information regarding the deployment, use the command clogs in the command line interface. - 6.
 See the deployment summary at the bottom of the panel, showing successful operations, warnings, errors and postponed deployments.